-Because of public and media concerns, and the wish of the French Regulatory Authorities to ensure full transparency for this major public health crisis, the BE dossier, including its raw data, have been made public: it can be down-loaded on the Agence Nationale de Sécurité du Médicament et produits de santé (ANSM) [16].
+Because of public and media concerns, and the desire of the French regulatory authorities to ensure full transparency for this major public health crisis, the BE dossier, including its raw data, have been made public: it can be down-loaded on the Agence Nationale de Sécurité du Médicament et des Produits de Santé [18].
 The dossier provided data on L-T4, hereafter named T4.
 The T4 concentration-time profiles of 204 healthy individuals, for both old and new formulations, were retrieved.
-Blood samples were taken before administration (base-line) and regularly up to 72 hours (h) post-administration.
+Blood samples were taken before administration (baseline) and regularly up to 72 h post-administration.
 For individual subject concentration-time profiles, AUC was computed by trapezoidal methods.
-According to the 2010 EMA guideline "If the substance being studied is endogenous, the calculation of pharmacokinetic parameters should be performed using baseline correction so that the calculated pharmacokinetic parameters refer to the additional concentrations provided by the treatment" [5] .In our analysis, both base-line-adjusted AUC, obtained by subtracting base-line concentration from each post-administration concentration, and unadjusted AUC were calculated, to take account of overall T4 exposure, when evaluating IBE.
-It is rational to recognize, from the patient perspective, that it is this overall exposure that is clinically relevant.
+According to the 2010 European Medicines Agency guideline, "If the substance being studied is endogenous, the calculation of pharmacokinetic parameters should be performed using baseline correction so that the calculated pharmacokinetic parameters refer to the additional concentrations provided by the treatment" [6].
+In our analysis, both baseline-adjusted AUC, obtained by subtracting the baseline concentration from each postadministration concentration, and unadjusted AUC were calculated, to take account of overall T4 exposure, when evaluating IBE.
+It is rational to recognise, from the patient perspective, that it is this overall exposure that is clinically relevant.

-The experimental design was a 2x2 cross-over.
+The experimental design was a $2 \times 2$ cross-over.
 As the sequence of administration of the formulations to each individual was not reported in the public dossier, possible period or sequence effects were not considered in our analysis.
 However, for each individual subject, the exposure ratios AUCnew/AUCold (hereafter named IER) were computable for adjusted and non-adjusted T4 concentrations.
-This is of interest when documenting IBE, because as indicated above, the proportion of subjects outwith the a priori BE interval (here 0.90-1.11) is directly related to the variance term measuring the subject-by-formulation interaction.
-This variance can, under some conditions, be estimated from the standard deviation of the individual mean formulation differences on a logarithmic scale (see [10] for explanation and [17] for demonstration).
-For example, assuming that the ratio of overall T/R means is 1 (as is the case for LEVOTHYROX®) and assuming a bivariate normal distribution for the between-subject distribution, the proportion of individuals T/R ratios outwith the a priori BE interval 0.80-1.25 is 13.7% for a standard deviation of 0.15 for the Subject-by-formulation interaction, 0.15 being the cut-off value selected by FDA[10].

-The data and the R-script used to perform the computation and details of data analysis including management of missing data are available on the journal web site.
+This is of interest when documenting IBE, because as indicated above, the proportion of subjects outside the a priori BE interval (here 0.90-1.11) is directly related to the variance term measuring the subject-by-formulation interaction.
+This variance can, under some conditions, be estimated from the standard deviation of the individual mean formulation differences on a logarithmic scale (see [12] for explanation and [19] for demonstration).
+For example, assuming that the ratio of overall T/R means is 1 (as is the case for Levothyrox®) and assuming a bivariate normal distribution for the betweensubject distribution, the proportion of individual T/R ratios outside the a priori BE interval of 0.80-1.25 is 13.7% for a standard deviation of 0.15 for the subject-by-formulation interaction, 0.15 being the cut-off value selected by the FDA [12].
+The data and the R-script used to perform the computation and details of data analysis including management of missing data are available as Electronic Supplementary Material on the journal website.

-Individuals were then classified into 5 groups, respectively corresponding to an IER in one of the following intervals [0; 0.8[, [0.8; 0.9[, [0.9; 1.11],]1.11; 1.25],]1.25, ∞ [(Table 1).
-Figure 1 illustrates the distributions of IER computed for T4 with and without adjustment for the base-line.
+Individuals were then classified into five groups, respectively corresponding to an IER in one of the following intervals: 0-0.8, 0.8-0.9, 0.9-1.11, 1.11-1.25, 1.25- $\infty$ (Table 1).
+Figure 1 illustrates the distributions of IER computed for T4 with and without adjustment for the baseline.

-For the base-line-adjusted ratio (Figure 1, left panel; Table 1), less than 50% of subjects (32.8%) were located in the a priori BE interval of 0.9-1.11, with an expected percentage having a 95% CI of 26.4-39.7%.
-The corresponding percentage for the unadjusted IER (Figure 1, right panel; Table 1) was 83.3%, with a 95% CI of 77.5-88.20%.
+For the baseline-adjusted ratio (Fig. 1, left panel; Table 1), less than 50% of subjects (32.8%) were located in the a priori BE interval of 0.9-1.11, with an expected percentage having a 95% confidence interval of 26.4-39.7.
+The corresponding percentage for the unadjusted IER (Fig. 1, right panel; Table 1) was 83.3%, with a 95% confidence interval of 77.5-88.2.